dominikg/svite/README.md

 ## project setup

-Vite requires an index.html file at project root that serves as entry point. [example](/examples/minimal/index.html)
+Vite requires an index.html file at project root that serves as entry point. see [example](/examples/minimal/index.html)

 ## run

 Svite has its own cli that wraps vite.
-It does not require a vite.config.js by default
+It does not require a vite.config.js by default.

+Simply set it up in scripts of package.json

 ```json
 {